Spatiotemporal spectral transfers in fluid dynamics: Spectral kinetic energy transfers in fluid dynamics

 \subsection{Doppler Shifting by a Mean Flow}

-\changes{Maybe repeat here what Eyink and Hussein had to say about the importance of Galilean invariance.} We show how the spatio-temporal and temporal transfers change under a Galilean boost, which approximates the imposition of a mean flow.
-Such a transformation is important because many flows of practical interest either exhibit a strong mean flow or are thought to exhibit isotropic sweeping, in which the smaller-scale structures are swept without distortion by larger-scale structures.
-The following calculation will not precisely model a mean flow when there is a forcing term that sets a preferred frame of reference.
-In that case, there could still be some regions of $(\bk,\omega)$-space where some of the spectral transfers are independent of the spatio-temporal structure of the forcing.
+\changes{Maybe repeat here what Eyink and Hussein had to say about the importance of Galilean invariance.} We show how the spatiotemporal and temporal transfers change under a Galilean boost, which approximates the imposition of a mean flow.
+Such a transformation is important because many flows of practical interest either exhibit a strong mean flow or are thought to exhibit isotropic sweeping, in which the smaller-scale structures are swept with minimal distortion by larger-scale structures.
+The following calculation best models an imposed mean flow when the external forcing is localized in $\bk$ space.
+In this case, the Galilean boost will affect only a small swath of $(\bk, \omega)$.
+The following calculation will not precisely model a mean flow when a forcing term sets a preferred frame of reference.
+For example, a forcing that is constant in time and doubly periodic in space in one frame would be distorted at all scales by a Galilean boost.

-Suppose we have two frames of reference in which the Eulerian velocity fields are $\bu^{(1)}$ and $\bu^{(2)}$, and that $\bV$ is the (constant) velocity of the second frame with respect to the first.
+Consider two frames of reference in which velocity fields are $\bu^{(1)}$ and $\bu^{(2)}$, and that $\bV$ is the (constant) velocity of the second frame with respect to the first.
 The velocity fields and external forcing in the two frames are then related by

 \changes{I might actually be able to improve the theory!
 If the forcing does not change with $\bV$, then what?
 Maybe it is not that hard to derive.} As a means of setting notation, the energy budgets in frames $(1)$ and $(2)$ take the form